olkb/orders/README_template.md

 This page was last generated on {{formatDate date day="numeric" month="long" year="numeric"}} at {{formatDate date hour="numeric" minute="numeric"}}

+The Github repo for this page is available here: https://github.com/olkb/orders

 {{#each orders}}
  {{math @index "+" 1}}. {{this.orderNumber}}{{combinedOrders this " combined with "}}
 {{/each}}